+N P

+ational Standards and Support Team,

-Service is not responsible for the accuracy or currentness of the base data shown on this map.
-All wetlands related data should be used in accordance with the layer metadata found on the Wetlands Mapper web site.
+reference only.
+The US Fish and Wildlife ole for the accuracy or currentness of the s map.
+All wetlands related data should with the layer metadata found on the site

 National Wetlands Inventory (NWI) This page was produced by the NWI mapper